Scientific names: Hypophthalmichthys nobilis, Mylopharyngodon piceus, Ctenopharyngodon idella, Hypophthalmichthys molitrix

 Why Should I Care?

-Carp can out-compete native, sport, and commercial fish, remove native vegetation, decrease dissolved oxygen levels, increase turbidity, disrupt food webs, and introduce parasites and disease.
-Certain species (silver carp) have been known to jump forcefully out of the water in response to noises or lights, injuring boaters and breaking boat windshields.
+Carp can out-compete native, sport, and commercial fish; remove native vegetation; decrease dissolved oxygen levels and water clarity; disrupt food webs; and introduce parasites and disease.
+Certain species (silver carp) are known to jump forcefully out of the water in response to noises or lights, injuring boaters and breaking boat windshields.

 How Do We Stop Them?